shop image of banstola brothers

 Why Banstola Brothers — The Simple Answer

 There are plenty of places to find Chhurpi in Pokhara.
-What you won't find elsewhere is twenty-five years of specialization, a sourcing network that spans Nepal from east to west, and a genuine range that takes you from soft everyday Chhurpi all the way to the world's hardest aged variety.
+What you won't find elsewhere is 25 years of specialization, a sourcing network that spans Nepal from east to west, and a genuine range that takes you from soft everyday Chhurpi all the way to the world's hardest aged variety.

 We know this product because it's the only product we've cared about since 1999.
 That's not a marketing line — it's just the truth of how we've spent the last quarter century.